 Great authoring tools offer a variety of templates that you can use to create more engaging and meaningful courses.
 Templates are created to add professionally designed interactivity to your courses without requiring any programming or graphic design skills.
 Learn more about templates here.

 Feature a Main Character:

 You can take your courses up a notch with a realistic touch.
 By using some type of character (avatars,learning agents, real people or even cartoons) you are giving your courses personality and boosting learners’ engagement.
-Characters are the perfect way to combine the best parts of both face-to-face training and computer-based learning.
-Their intent is to personalize the learning experience, help learners focus during the course, and make the course fun and interesting.
-Hint: Include them in your scenarios, or while explaining and assessing the learning.
+You can include them in your scenarios, or while explaining and assessing the learning.

 Put Quality Over Quantity:

 Be concise in your screens.
 If you take too long to get to your point, you’ll lose interest rapidly.
 Chunking content is a great technique to create successful eLearning.
 You can look for patterns and chunk related ideas, limit screens to one simple idea at a time or just focus on the “must-learn” content.
 Including visual content is also a great idea to give a breath to the learner.
 Cut out the unnecessary data.
 Follow this basic rule: if it doesn't help meet the initial learning objectives, take it out of the course!

 Podcasts are a fantastic opportunity to share audio content with your learners.
 One of the most important educational features offered by podcasting is learning through listening.
 For many people, listening may be more attractive and less tedious than reading full-text screens.